IIED-org/IIED-main/docroot/modules/contrib/colorbox/README.md

 "Styles and Options".
 This will leave the styling of Colorbox up to your theme.
 Make any CSS adjustments to your "colorbox_mycolorbox.css" file.

+## Use Responsive Images

+Choose "Colorbox Responsive" as your image formatter.
+Standalone, only the content/trigger image can make use of responsive image styles.
+If you install the colorbox_inline module, responsive image styles will be available for the Colorbox image as well.
+Link: https://www.drupal.org/project/colorbox_inline

 ## Drush